Skip to main content

 New Lead Intake and Routing

-• Logged inside your CRM
+• Logged inside your CRM with the correct source and details

 Lead Follow-Up Sequences

-A basic workflow should include:
+A basic follow-up sequence should include:

-• Follow-up over the next 3–7 days
+• Continued follow-up over the next 3 to 7 days

 • Appointment scheduling prompts